systeminit/si/app/docs/src/reference/public-api.md

 Debug function endpoints

-## Execute a debug function in the context of a component
+## Execute a Debug Function in the Context of a Component

 <a id="opIdexec_debug_func"></a>